alexdesiqueira/fcn_microct/README.md

 * Supplementary data available on: [[Dryad]](https://doi.org/10.6078/D1069R)

-In this study we separate fibers in ex-situ X-ray CT fiber beds of nine samples from [Larson et al (2019)](http://dx.doi.org/doi:10.18126/M2QM0Z)'s data.
-To separate the fibers in these samples, we tested four different fully convolutional neural networks — U-net, 3D U-net, Tiramisu, and 3D Tiramisu.
+In this study we analyzed fibers from ex-situ X-ray CT fiber beds of nine samples from [Larson et al (2019)](http://dx.doi.org/doi:10.18126/M2QM0Z)'s datasets.
+To detect individual fibers in these samples, we tested four different fully convolutional neural networks — U-net, 3D U-net, Tiramisu, and 3D Tiramisu.
 When comparing our neural network approach to Larson et al. results, we obtained [Dice](https://doi.org/10.2307/1932409) and [Matthews](https://doi.org/10.1016/0005-2795(75)90109-9) coefficients greater than 92.28 ± 9.65%, reaching up to 98.42 ± 0.03%.
-This shows that the network results are close to the human-supervised ones in these fiber beds, in some cases separating fibers that the original study could not find.
-Here you find the data resulting from this study.
+This shows that the network results are close to the human-supervised ones in these fiber beds, in some cases separating fibers that Larson et al's analysis could not identify.
+Here you find the data resulting from our study, under review by Nature Scientific Data.

 ## Downloading Larson et al's data